anadon/sfs-settings/README.rst

-Welcome to python-settings, the last settings module you'll ever need!
+Welcome to sfs-settings, the last settings module you'll ever need!
 ======================================================================

 Three ways to use your settings, guaranteed to work the way you've always *just* wanted!

-* Simply set and get in python-settings itself
+* Simply set and get in sfs-settings itself
 * Simply set and get in the calling module
 * Simply use it for your own settings pattern